hotdoy/grav-theme-hotdoy/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/hotdoy)

-MAKE SURE TO UPDATE EVERYTHING IF YUO INSTALLED THE THEME TROUGH THE SKELETON!
+MAKE SURE TO UPDATE EVERYTHING IF YOU INSTALLED THE THEME TROUGH THE SKELETON!

 When extending this theme, you should use [Theme Inheritance](https://learn.getgrav.org/16/themes/customization).
 Create, overwrite or clone template you want to customize.